affinitydb/doc/mvStore js.md

 This is addressed by the [object-friendly access methods](#object-friendly-access).

 This is a very powerful access path nonetheless.
-For more information, please refer to the [mvSQL reference](./mvSQL reference.md).
+For more information, please refer to the [pathSQL reference](./pathSQL reference.md).

-####About Transaction Control with pure mvSQL Access
+####About Transaction Control with pure pathSQL Access
-The [mvSQL](./mvSQL reference.md) language includes transaction control statements such as `START TRANSACTION` and `COMMIT`.
+The [pathSQL](./pathSQL reference.md) language includes transaction control statements such as `START TRANSACTION` and `COMMIT`.
 In order for these statements to produce the desired effect, they must be executed in the context of a connection that spans at least a whole transaction.
 Presently this can only be accomplished within a connection where `keepalive` is enabled.

 ##Object-friendly Access
-This access path complements mvSQL by allowing to create, retrieve and modify `PIN` objects without any translation to or from a query language.
+This access path complements pathSQL by allowing to create, retrieve and modify `PIN` objects without any translation to or from a query language.

 Our philosophy is different from traditional object-oriented database systems,